Table of Contents

 The calibration/settings screen in the console indicates the current pressure measured by your sensor.
 This will be inches mercury (inHg) by default.

 You will also notice that out-of-the-box, the initial pressure values will be the same (ABS = REL) because your barometer hasn’t been set up yet and the factory default settings assumes your elevation is zero.
-These settings must be changed to your elevation!
+These settings must be changed to your actual elevation!

 We know that the pressure declines as we go higher into the atmosphere.
 Think Mt.
 Everest.
 The atmosphere is a lot thinner way up there than at sea level.